CUQI-DTU/Paper-CUQIpy-2-PDE/PAT/README.md

 # Instructions for running the PAT 1D Bayesian Inverse Problem

-To generate figures 10, 11, and 12 in the paper, run the script `PAT.py`.
+To generate figures 10, 11, and 12 in the paper, first run the script `PAT.py` for the full data case (set `full_data = True`) and for the partial data case (set `full_data = False`).
+The result samples will be saved in the folder `stat`.
+Then run the script `plot_paper_figures.py` to generate the figures 10, 11, and 12.
+The figures will be saved in the folder `plots`.

-This script performs the sampling using the pCN method for the photo-acoustic forward problem and them plots the data, estimates for the pressure profile and estimates of the Bayesian parameters.
+The `PAT.py` script performs the sampling using the pCN method for the photo-acoustic tomography problem and generate samples and point-estimates for the posterior.

-To switch between the full-boundary data and partial data you can comment and uncomment lines 38, 39 and 42, 43, i.e. for full-data use the lines 38 and 42, for partial data use the lines 39 and 43.